The Bahamas: Administrative divisions

-The districts of The Bahamas provide a system of local government everywhere except New Providence (which holds 70 percent of the national population), whose affairs are handled directly by the central government.
+The districts of the Bahamas provide a system of local government everywhere except New Providence (which holds 70 per cent of the national population), whose affairs are handled directly by the central government.
 In 1996, the Bahamian Parliament passed the "Local Government Act" to facilitate the establishment of family island administrators, local government districts, local district councillors and local town committees for the various island communities.
 The overall goal of this act is to allow the various elected leaders to govern and oversee the affairs of their respective districts without the interference of the central government.
 In total, there are 32 districts, with elections being held every five years.
 There are 110 councillors and 281 town committee members elected to represent the various districts.

 Each councillor or town committee member is responsible for the proper use of public funds for the maintenance and development of their constituency.

 The districts other than New Providence are:

 Economy

-In terms of GDP per capita, The Bahamas is one of the richest countries in the Americas.
+In terms of GDP per capita, the Bahamas is one of the wealthiest countries in the Americas.
 Its currency (the Bahamian dollar) is kept at a 1-to-1 peg with the US dollar.

 The Bahamas relies heavily on tourism to generate most of its economic activity.
-Tourism as an industry not only accounts for about 70% of the Bahamian GDP, but also provides jobs for about half of the country's workforce.
-The Bahamas attracted 5.8 million visitors in 2012, more than 70% of whom were cruise visitors.
+Tourism as an industry accounts for about 70 per cent of the Bahamian GDP and provides jobs for about half of the country's workforce.
+The Bahamas attracted 5.8 million visitors in 2012, more than 70 per cent of whom were cruise visitors.